 Although smartphones are available with Windows operating system, most people are using the Android operating system.
 As a result, they are always juggling between two operating systems – Android on their smartphones and Windows on their laptops or desktops.
 Most are used to sharing data between their phones and their PCs and have no idea that they can also share software.
-Many Android apps and games are superior to desktop apps, and at some point, you must have wished you could use those apps or play those games on your PC.
+Many Android apps and games are superior to desktop apps, and at some point, you must have wished you could use those apps and play free PC games.
 Well, with the help of third-party solutions, you can actually enjoy all your Android games and apps on your laptop or PC.

 The best way to run Android games and applications on your PC is by using an emulator.
-An emulator is software that enables a computer system (the host) to run programs designed for another computer system (the guest).
-There are many emulators, but the most popular are YouWave and BlueStacks.
+An emulator is a software that enables a computer system (the host) to run programs designed for another computer system (the guest).
+There are many emulators, but the most popular are Bluestacks and YouWave.

 The BlueStacks App Player is an emulating software that enables you to run Android apps and games on your Windows machine.
 It is free to use but requires you to sign in using your Google account.
 Unlike most of the other emulators, BlueStacks includes Google Play hence you can access and install any apps from Play Store.

 Installing BlueStacks App Player